ZakariaICT/BallTickets/Portfolio.md

 CI/CD stands for continuous integration and continuous delivery/continuous deployment.
 This automates your software deleviry proces.
 So in my case i use Github and Github already has an extension that i can use for my CI/CD implementation.
 What i understand of CI is that my code will build, test and analyse as soon as i push my code to git when making a yml file.
 Also it makes it easier to automatically test my code because otherwise i need to do this manually.
 CD is the continuous deleviry.
 Herby i will make a docker repository where i will push my code in and make an image from this.
 CD helps with checking if my code is compatible for other devices such as apple or samsung and not only for windows.

 [Outcome 4]()

+#### What do i need to do for this learning outcome?

+- I need to implement CI in my project.
+I will do this  with GitHub.
+- I need to implement CD in my project.
+I will do this with Docker.

 #### What have i done for this learning outcome?